 The Typewriter tool creates text directly on the document.
 Useful for adding text to PDF documents that do not have interactive forms.
+Once created you can edit additional properties using the Quick Properties or Mini Toolbars.

 Note: Line breaks must be created manually - unlike the text box and callout, the typewriter is sized by the text and line breaks added to it.